Craft FORWARD Symposium 2011 - Material Craft with Chris Lefteri Materials Expert

 The difference between these two speakers is that Chris Lefteri seemed to relish his investigation into a variety of materials (hence his books, left and below), while Chris Taylor was a technical expert in working with one material, glass.

 In this post, I will cover Chris Lefteri.
 The next post will be about Chris Taylor.

 Chris Lefteri is a leading authority on materials and their application in design.
 Lefteri has published eight books on design and material innovations, including the highly acclaimed “Materials for Inspirational Design” series (RotoVision, 2001–7), and METALS, and Making It: Manufacturing Techniques for Product Design (Laurence King, 2007).

 These books look really interesting, but I can't find them in my local library.
 (I really wish that the Craft Forward Symposium had a table with the books by all the speakers.
 Before I buy a book, I want to know that it will continue to serve as a reference.)

 Chris Lefteri's lecture had a structure with a number of key points.
-Unfortunately he showed far too many "key" points to keep track.
+Unfortunately, he showed far too many "key" points to keep track of.
 Instead, I have found example images that relate to the lecture content.

 Lefteri explained a multi-dimensional approach to materials.
-He said that "industrial designers have lost the skill of making", lacking a love and understanding of the materials.
+He said that "industrial designers have lost the skill of making," lacking love and understanding of the materials.
 His books and blog look like they are designed to be resources for the industrial and manufacturing professions.